deepaksood619/deepaksood619.github.io/docs/cloud/others/azure/services.md

 5. [Security Center](https://azure.microsoft.com/en-in/services/security-center/) - Unify security management and enable advanced threat protection across hybrid cloud workloads
 6. [Azure Database for PostgreSQL](https://azure.microsoft.com/en-in/services/postgresql/) - Managed PostgreSQL database service for app developers
 7. [Azure Stack](https://azure.microsoft.com/en-in/overview/azure-stack/) - Build and run innovative hybrid applications across cloud boundaries
-8. [Azure ArcPREVIEW](https://azure.microsoft.com/en-in/services/azure-arc/) - Bring Azure services and management to any infrastructure
+8. [Azure Arc – Hybrid and Multi-Cloud Management and Solution](https://azure.microsoft.com/en-in/products/azure-arc/) - Bring Azure services and management to any infrastructure
+	1. Azure Arc is a bridge that extends the Azure platform to help you build applications and services with the flexibility to run across datacenters, at the edge, and in multicloud environments.
+Develop cloud-native applications with a consistent development, operations, and security model.
+Azure Arc runs on both new and existing hardware, virtualization and Kubernetes platforms, IoT devices, and integrated systems.
+Do more with less by leveraging your existing investments to modernize with cloud-native solutions.
 9. [Azure IoT Edge](https://azure.microsoft.com/en-in/services/iot-edge/) - Extend cloud intelligence and analytics to edge devices

 ## Identity (4)